 As you most likely already know, orchids do not need to be watered daily.
 In warmer weather, once or twice a week watering will be adequate.
 In cooler weather, once every other week should be sufficient.

 Key Points to Review with Your Family Member or Friend

 Ask your family member or friend to water the orchids early in the day.
 In addition, make sure they know to empty the tray or saucers under the orchid pots after watering the plants.
-This way your orchids will not be left sitting in standing water while you are gone.
+Don’t leave your orchids sitting in standing water while you are gone.

-It does seem like a lot to ask.
+It might seem like a lot to ask, but this is something you could ask your house sitter or pet sitter to do if your family or friends are unavailable.
 If you can find a fellow orchid lover to help you, that would be the best.
 It would be less stressful for you and them.
 They would already know the basic techniques of orchid care and would know what to do.

 Maintain Optimal Temperature, Light and Humidity

 I have talked about how to keep your orchids watered while you are away.
 There are several other key factors to consider before you go on vacation.
 Namely, you want to maintain optimal temperature, light and humidity conditions for your orchids while you are gone.

 While watering your orchids may be at the forefront of your concerns, don’t forget about temperature requirements for your orchids.
 Maintaining a balanced temperature is important too.

 Your orchids will wilt and become dehydrated with a thermostat set too high, especially during the winter months, when the air is already dry.
 On the flip side, if the thermostat is set too low, that can lead to cold injuries or stress in your orchid.